CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 The yellow trace here is the output of a function generator I'm using as my "signal."
 This is like the audio signal I would be running through the VCA in the real world.
 The magenta trace is the input into the base, and the cyan trace is the VCA's output at the jack.
+These last two look "blurry," but note that the vertical scale on the oscilloscope is much smaller for them.
+(20mV/div vs. 1V/div.)

 ### Breadboarding a Differential Amplifier

 There are a few problems with the circuit we have built so far:

-* Poor amplification
+* Poor amplification (low gain)
 * It's noisy
 * The output is inverted
 * It's still sensitive to temperature variation in the resistors, even though